 Supplied new on the 16th February 1970 by Wharf Garages Ltd, Melton Mowbray, this outstanding Mk 2 retains its factory colour combination of Verde Acqua metallic with Pigskin colour Connolly VM hide interior, as initially supplied from new by Aston Martin.

 On Hexagon Classics’ acquisition, we commissioned a comprehensive mechanical overhaul by marque specialists Pugsley & Lewis and a complete interior re-trim using the correct Connolly Vaumol hides.
-Accompanying the car in the chassis file: drivers instruction handbook, original BMIHT certificate, Pictorial restoration pictures, Tool Roll, Aston Martin DB6 MK 2 brochure, and period Aston Martin DB6 Vantage road test.
-We are delighted to offer for sale this ultra-rare DB6 Mk 2 to Vantage specification, which is presented in superb condition throughout.
+Accompanying the car in the chassis file: drivers instruction handbook, original BMIHT certificate, Pictorial restoration pictures, Tool Roll, Aston Martin DB6 MK 2 brochure.
+We are delighted to offer for sale this ultra-rare DB6 Mk 2 Fi, 1 of 46 fuel injection cars changed in period by the factory to webers (as per Vantage models) and is presented in superb condition throughout.

 Available to view now at our London showrooms.